 Explore the Cedar Creek Conservation Area

 The Cedar Creek Conservation Area is a pride of the Essex region.
-This park is full of eagles, egrets, turtles and other wildlife revelling in their natural habitat.
+This park is full of eagles, egrets, turtles, and other wildlife reveling in their natural habitat.
 With woodlands and creeks galore, you never know what you will find while exploring here.
 Spend some time kayaking, or just hit the trails and explore this natural wonder to your heart’s desire.
 Details

 Rent a bicycle and explore Pelee Island

 If you’re looking for a Pelee Island bike adventure, let Comfortech take care of you.
-Rent a Comfortech , beach, or mountain bike and pick up one of their biking maps before you hit the trails.
+Rent a bike, beach, or mountain bike and pick up one of their biking maps before you hit the trails.
 You can also buy equipment here — a real possibility after you fall in love with the area.
 Helmets are rented out at no extra charge.
-Get on your way with Comfortech Bike Rentals.
+Get on your way with Bike Rentals.
 Take the ferry to Pelee Island.
-Details

 Go back in time to the 1850s at John R. Park Homestead and Conservation Area